NASA-Planetary-Science/sbpy/docs/sbpy/data.rst

 `astropy.Table`, providing the same functionality and features.

 `sbpy.data` also provides additional interfaces to a number of different services.
-Finally, `sbpy.data.names` provides functions related to naming conventions for asteroids and comets.
+Finally, `sbpy.data.Names` provides functions related to naming conventions for asteroids and comets.